mgamble1023/SleepInvestigatoR/README.md

 **Latency to Wake from NREMS**
 * Amount of time it takes to start the first wake bout following the first bout of NREMS.

-Related: Latency to Wake from REMS, Latency to Wake from Sleep Dependent on: Wake and NREMS cutoff values (minimum length of the time to count as a bout)
+Related: Latency to Wake from REMS, Latency to Wake from Sleep<br>
+Dependent on: Wake and NREMS cutoff values (minimum length of the time to count as a bout)

 **Latency to Wake from REMS**
 * Amount of time it takes to start the first wake bout following the first bout of REMS.

-Related: Latency to Wake from NREMS, Latency to Wake from Sleep Dependent on: Wake and REMS cutoff values (minimum length of the time to count as a bout)
+Related: Latency to Wake from NREMS, Latency to Wake from Sleep<br>
+Dependent on: Wake and REMS cutoff values (minimum length of the time to count as a bout)

 **Latency to Wake from Sleep**
 * Amount of time it takes to start the first wake bout following the first bout of NREMS/REMS, including mixed NREMS-REMS (sleep).

-Related: Latency to Wake from NREMS, Latency to Wake from REMS Dependent on: Wake and Sleep cutoff values (minimum length of the time to count as a bout)
+Related: Latency to Wake from NREMS, Latency to Wake from REMS<br>
+Dependent on: Wake and Sleep cutoff values (minimum length of the time to count as a bout)

 **NREMS Onset**
 * Epoch indicating the first bout of NREMS.

-Related: REMS Onset, Sleep Onset
+Related: REMS Onset, Sleep Onset<br>
 Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)

 **REMS Onset**
 * Epoch indicating the first bout of REMS.

-Related: NREMS Onset, Sleep Onset
+Related: NREMS Onset, Sleep Onset<br>
 Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)

 **Sleep Onset**
 * Epoch indicating the first bout of sleep (NREMS or REMS, including mixed NREMS-REMS).

-Related: NREMS Onset, REMS Onset
+Related: NREMS Onset, REMS Onset<br>
 Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)

 **Post-NREMS Wake Onset**
 * Epoch indicating the first bout of wake after the first bout of NREMS

-Related: Post-REMS Wake Onset, Post-Sleep Wake Onset Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Post-REMS Wake Onset, Post-Sleep Wake Onset<br>
+Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Post-REMS Wake Onset**
 * Epoch indicating the first bout of wake after the first bout of REMS

-Related: Post-NREMS Wake Onset, Post-Sleep Wake Onset Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Post-NREMS Wake Onset, Post-Sleep Wake Onset<br>
+Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Post-Sleep Wake Onset**
 * Epoch indicating the first bout of wake after the first bout of sleep

-Related: Post-NREMS Wake Onset, Post-REMS Wake Onset Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Post-NREMS Wake Onset, Post-REMS Wake Onset<br>
+Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Propensity to enter NREMS**
 * Average duration from the beginning of a bout of wake to a bout of NREMS

-Related: Propensity to enter REMS, Propensity to enter sleep Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Propensity to enter REMS, Propensity to enter sleep<br>
+Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Propensity to enter REMS**
 * Average duration from the beginning of a bout of wake to a bout of REMS

-Related: Propensity to enter NREMS, Propensity to enter sleep Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Propensity to enter NREMS, Propensity to enter sleep<br>
+Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Propensity to enter sleep (or inversely propensity to remain awake)**
 * Average duration from the beginning of a bout of wake to a bout of sleep

-Related: Propensity to enter NREMS, Propensity to enter REMS Dependent on: Sleep and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Propensity to enter NREMS, Propensity to enter REMS<br>
+Dependent on: Sleep and Wake cutoff values (minimum length of the time to count as a bout)

 **Propensity to Wake from NREMS (or inversely the propensity to stay in NREMS)**
 * Average duration from the beginning of a bout of NREMS to a bout of wake

-Related: Propensity to Wake from REMS, Propensity to Wake from sleep Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Propensity to Wake from REMS, Propensity to Wake from sleep<br>
+Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Propensity to Wake from REMS (or inversely the propensity to stay REMS)**
 * Average duration from the beginning of a bout of REMS to a bout of wake

-Related: Propensity to Wake from NREMS, Propensity to Wake from sleep Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Propensity to Wake from NREMS, Propensity to Wake from sleep<br>
+Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Propensity to Wake from Sleep (or inversely the propensity to stay asleep)**
 * Average duration from the beginning of a bout of sleep to a bout of wake

-Related: Propensity to Wake from NREMS, Propensity to Wake from REMS Dependent on: Sleep and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Propensity to Wake from NREMS, Propensity to Wake from REMS<br>
+Dependent on: Sleep and Wake cutoff values (minimum length of the time to count as a bout)

 **NREMS Onset Bout Length**
 * Length of first bout of NREMS.

-Related: REMS Onset Bout Length, Sleep Onset Bout Length Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)
+Related: REMS Onset Bout Length, Sleep Onset Bout Length<br>
+Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)

 **REMS Onset Bout Length**
 * Length of first bout of REMS.

-Related: NREMS Onset Bout Length, Sleep Onset Bout Length Dependent on: REMS cutoff value (minimum length of the time to count as a bout)
+Related: NREMS Onset Bout Length, Sleep Onset Bout Length<br>
+Dependent on: REMS cutoff value (minimum length of the time to count as a bout)

 **Sleep Onset Bout Length**
 * Length of first bout of sleep (NREMS or REMS, including mixed NREMS-REMS).

-Related: NREMS Onset Bout Length, REMS Onset Bout Length Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)
+Related: NREMS Onset Bout Length, REMS Onset Bout Length<br>
+Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)

 **Post-NREMS Wake Onset Bout Length**
 * Length of first bout of wake following first NREMS bout.

-Related: Post-REMS Wake Onset Bout Length, Post-Sleep Wake Onset Bout Length Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Post-REMS Wake Onset Bout Length, Post-Sleep Wake Onset Bout Length<br>
+Dependent on: NREMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Post-REMS Wake Onset Bout Length**
 * Length of first bout of wake following first REMS bout.

-Related: Post-NREMS Wake Onset Bout Length, Post-Sleep Wake Onset Bout Length Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Post-NREMS Wake Onset Bout Length, Post-Sleep Wake Onset Bout Length<br>
+Dependent on: REMS and Wake cutoff values (minimum length of the time to count as a bout)

 **Post-Sleep Wake Onset Bout Length**
 * Length of first bout of wake following first sleep (NREMS or REMS, including mixed NREMS-REMS) bout.

-Related: Post-NREMS Wake Onset Bout Length, Post-REMS Wake Onset Bout Length Dependent on: Sleep and Wake cutoff values (minimum length of the time to count as a bout)
+Related: Post-NREMS Wake Onset Bout Length, Post-REMS Wake Onset Bout Length<br>
+Dependent on: Sleep and Wake cutoff values (minimum length of the time to count as a bout)

 **NREMS Offset**
 * Last epoch of the last bout of NREMS.

-Related: REMS Offset, Sleep Offset
+Related: REMS Offset, Sleep Offset<br>
 Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)

 **REMS Offset**
 * Last epoch of the last bout of REMS.

-Related: NREMS Offset, Sleep Offset
+Related: NREMS Offset, Sleep Offset<br>
 Dependent on: REMS cutoff value (minimum length of the time to count as a bout)

 **Sleep Offset**
 * Last epoch of the last bout of sleep (NREMS or REMS, including mixed NREMS-REMS).

-Related: NREMS Offset, REMS Offset
+Related: NREMS Offset, REMS Offset<br>
 Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)

 **NREMS Offset Bout Length**
 * Length of last NREMS bout.

-Related: REMS Offset Bout Length, Sleep Offset Bout Length Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)
+Related: REMS Offset Bout Length, Sleep Offset Bout Length<br>
+Dependent on: NREMS cutoff value (minimum length of the time to count as a bout)

 **REMS Offset Bout Length**
 * Length of last REMS bout.

-Related: NREMS Offset Bout Length, Sleep Offset Bout Length Dependent on: REMS cutoff value (minimum length of the time to count as a bout)
+Related: NREMS Offset Bout Length, Sleep Offset Bout Length<br>
+Dependent on: REMS cutoff value (minimum length of the time to count as a bout)

 **Sleep Offset Bout Length**
 * Length of last bout of Sleep

-Related: NREMS Offset Bout Length, REMS Offset Bout Length Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)
+Related: NREMS Offset Bout Length, REMS Offset Bout Length<br>
+Dependent on: Sleep cutoff value (minimum length of the time to count as a bout)

 **Wake to NREMS Transition Count**